moseslee90/tetris-rust/README.md

 Current settings make algorithm run 3 times for each individual and return the lowest score of 3 runs.
-Maximum lines cleared wherby assesment for individual ends is 700 lines Default population size is 1000 and takes a few hours to complete.
+Maximum lines cleared wherby assesment for individual ends is 700 lines Default population size is 1000 and takes approximately 7-9mins on an ubuntu virtual machine.

-Future optimizations would be to multi-thread the process.
+Algorithm is now multi-threaded.